rd--/sc3-rdu/md/sc3-rdu.md

 A `PV` unit generator that tracks the rise of magnitudes immediately, but decays them according to a set of multipliers given in a table.
+At each frame each partial decays by the amount indicated in the table, if the decaying value is below the input value it is reset.

 [[help.lhs](?t=sc3-rdu&e=help/rpvDecayTbl.help.lhs)]